vmware/vic/doc/design/vic-machine/update.md

 Based on this output, it's easy to modify existing configuration to update command options

 Note: Special character might be escaped based on current OS platform.
 But even with this, the command options cannot be copied to other platform.

+- Subcommand Inspect (corresponding to update subcommand option) The update subcommand option might change command option based on each different sub command requirement, to get current configuration, we'll need to have command inspect for each subcommand.
+So the option is to extend vic-machine inspect command to include sub command as well.
+  For example, ```vic-machine inspect bridge-network``` will print out current configuration in the command format, to make sure user can easily generate their update command based on that.

 ## Update In Progress Status
 Same to vic-machine upgrade, concurrent update requests for same VCH is not allowed. vic-machine should be able to detect if one VCH is running update/upgrade.
 If true, return useful error message.
 And also should not leave that update flag in there after update is stopped, or even interrupted.